escapegameibk/host/README.md

 seconds to every hour!
 If your backend module relies on checks in a certain interval, please build a cache.

+#### Internally used fields

+This may be important to you if you want to build your own modules or something like that.
+Inside of dependencies the event_id AND id fields are reserved and used internally.
+The event_id field is used to associate a given dependency with it's parent event and the id field is used internally and contains a unique id to differentiate dependencies from eachother.
+As saied before, PLEASE don't override these fields or specify them manually.

 ### Triggers

 Triggers are executed after all dependencys of an event are fullfilled, or if